ably77/gloo-mesh-singlecluster-argocd/README.md

 ## Observe all the things!
 By seamlessly integrating with popular tools like Grafana and Prometheus, implementing Istio allows organizations to gain valuable insights into the health, performance, and overall behavior of their distributed applications within the service mesh.

 Similar to before, we will confgure an Argo Application that is configured to deploy any valid YAML configuration in the `easybutton/observability` directory onto the cluster.
-This application will manage the deployment of Prometheus and Grafana, and expose the Grafana UI to us through the gateway with another route table
+This application will manage the deployment of Prometheus and Grafana, configure default dashboards, and expose the Grafana UI to us through the gateway with another route table

 ```bash
 kubectl apply --context "${MY_CLUSTER_CONTEXT}" -f - <<EOF